GrimLink/dotfiles/git/README.md

 The ssh script will setup a new ssh key.

-_If you already have one._
+I prefer to always setup a new key when doing a fresh install.

-_Don't run this script as it will overide it._
+> :warning: Don't run this script.
+If you already have one.
+Since it will overide it.